kaishin/redalemeden.com/content/posts/2021-12-26-picking-up-svelte/index.md

 </style>
 ```

-Removing this `style` block and re-running `pnpm run build` gets rid of these scope classes in the final output.
-Also starting with Svelte _v3.34.0_ it looks like you can modify their structure though the `cssHash` [svelte.compile option](https://svelte.dev/docs#compile-time-svelte-compile) if you still want to use component-scoped CSS.
+Removing this `style` block in `index.svelte` and re-running `pnpm run build` gets rid of these scope classes altogether in the final output.
+Also starting with Svelte _v3.34.0_ it looks like you can modify their naming convention though the `cssHash` [svelte.compile option](https://svelte.dev/docs#compile-time-svelte-compile) if you still want to use component-scoped CSS.

-After this spike, I spent another 10 minutes following [the tutorial](https://svelte.dev/tutorial/basics), but stopped half way since I am not particularly interested in state or props at this stage.
+After this spike, I spent another 10 minutes following [the tutorial](https://svelte.dev/tutorial/basics), before stopping half way when I realized that I am not particularly interested in state or props at this stage.

 And this about wraps up my first foray into Svelte.
 This brief experience has left me with a very good impression, and I can hopefully share some more about it in the coming weeks!